How to setup crypto donations on your website

 It’s created by Cool Plugins, and it supports more than 20 different cryptocurrencies, so it’s a good option if you want a wider selections of options for your visitors.
 It was super easy to implement on my site, I choose to put it in my footer and added it as a HTML widget with the suggested code snippet recommended for footers and headers.

-You’ll have your crypto donations up in no time, the only issue is the full transparency with donations coming in.
+You’ll have your Cryptocurrency Donation Box up in no time, the only issue is the full transparency with donations coming in.
 The amount received, the addresses and full balances of sender and receiver.

 Start accepting crypto donations – the easy way